mrgeraffe-kun/cherry-auctions/docs/others/sprint-planning.md

 - [ ] Finish login with Google Oauth flow (both backend and frontend).
 - [ ] Finish forgot password flow with OTP code sent to email address.
 - [x] Finish full register flow (both backend and frontend, with reCaptcha).
+- [x] Setup a mailing service.
-- [ ] Setup S3 integration for product images.
+- [x] Setup S3 integration for product images.
 - [ ] Setup a seeding script for seeding in products.
 - [ ] Finish CRUD on category (backend).
 - [ ] Finish admin management panel for CRUD on category (frontend).